jegtnes/jegtnes-static/content/posts/questions-to-ask-prospective-employers-as-an-intern.md

 title: Questions to ask prospective employers as an intern
 date: 2014-09-22
 layout: blog-post.hbs
+excerpt: "If you're looking for a placement or internship at a tech company, here are some questions you might want to ask in job interviews or similar scenarios."
 ---

 The talented student [Tom de Wit](//twitter.com/ttomdewit) is looking for an internship and wanted to figure out what kinds of questions he should be asking his prospective employees.
 (You should totally hire him, by the way).